gensx-inc/gensx/examples/self-modifying-code/README.md

 pkill -f "node.*examples/self-modifying-code"
 ```

+## TypeScript Configuration

+The TypeScript configuration for this project has been enhanced to improve error checking and code quality.
+The following options have been enabled in `tsconfig.json`:

+- `noImplicitAny`: Raises errors on expressions and declarations with an implied `any` type.
+- `strictNullChecks`: Ensures `null` and `undefined` are handled explicitly.
+- `noUnusedLocals` and `noUnusedParameters`: Help identify and remove unused code.

+These settings help catch potential errors earlier and make the codebase cleaner and more maintainable.

 ## From the Perspective of a Trash-Eating Raccoon

 🌃 Night falls, and the city sleeps.
 I, 🦝, the infrastructure engineer, awake.
 With paws on keyboard ⌨️, I manage servers, ensuring they're secure 🔒.
 Troubleshooting?
 My specialty!
 Logs are treasures to sift through, revealing secrets 🗝️.
 But hunger calls! 🍂 Dive into trash bins, find snacks 🥐.
 Balancing work-life is a juggle 🤹.
 Code and 🍕, my dual sustenance.
 By dawn, systems stable, I retreat 💤.
 Another night conquered! 🌟